from the Mystical

-From this passage we actually learn two separate mitzvot: the first
+From this passage we actually learn two separate

-Temple each evening beginning from the sixteenth of the month of Nisan
+in the Temple each evening beginning from the sixteenth of the month of Nisan

 for fifty consecutive days, until the holiday of Shavuot.

 a seemingly bizarre mitzvah, called Sefirat HaOmer, or the Counting of

 the Barley Offering.
 Every Jew is told to count each day that the barley offering

 is consumed on the altar in the Temple.
 Even though we have no Temple offer sacrifices

 today, we still perform this count at the end of the evening prayer service, along

 with a special blessing made in conjunction with the counting, till Shavuot fifty

 In order to explain this strange command, the Zohar,

 "The Days of Counting (the Omer) reflect an aspect of the

 counting of the seven clean days before a woman and her husband can be intimate;

-this occurs before the holiday of Shauvot, since it is likened to
+this occurs before the holiday of Shauvot, since it is likened to a marriage."

-fundamental understandings of the mitzvah of Sefirat HaOmer.
+of the mitzvah of Sefirat HaOmer.